overtone1000/uDAQC/Documentation/Architecture.md

 3. int_8 containing only a single flag in the smallest bit indicating whether this is raw data or an aggregate
 4. An array containing the data

+Each datum for raw data will have the following structure:
+1. int_8 flag.
+The least significant bit will be true if the current epoch ends on this datum.
-Raw data will have the same structure as item #2 in the Data Message structure above.
+2. The remainder of the datum is identifcal to the Data Message structure above.

-Aggregated data will have a similar structure to raw data.
-However, instead of a single value for each IO_Value, it will have 3 values in the following order:
+Each datum for aggregated data will have the following structure:
+1. int_8 flag.
+The second least significant bit will be true if a new epoch starts on this datum.
+Note that this is different from the flag for raw data.
+2. The remainder of the datum contains 3 values for each IO_Value such as in a Data Message for this system:
   1. Average
   2. Minimum
   3. Maximum
   Each of these values will have the same type and size as that of the IO_Value with the exception of the boolean type, which will be converted to a 32-bit float and have values ranging between 0.0f (false) and 1.0f (true).

 ## History Update Structure
 This message contains an update to the existing History possessed by the client.
 Its structure is identical to a History Structure (as above), but instead of completely replacing the existing historical data, the client performs an update.
 If the update contains a timestamp already possessed, the data for that timestamp is updated.
 If the update contains timestamp(s) not possessed by the client, oldest timestamps are discarded to keep the number of points the same.